ajroach42/ajroach42.github.io/_drafts/2019-07-23-diy-media-toolkit.md

 Let me be clear here, the DIY option is not the best or easiest way, but it is the cheapest in the long run, and it's likely that it will remain a viable option long after commercial film development becomes essentially inaccessable.

-If you have an independent photo lab near you, you will usually get better results there, and support a small business in the process.
-Do that, if you can.

 *Why Bother?*